-Health ReimbursementIf you aren't eligible for an HSA, for example you are enrolled in Medicare or are covered on another health plan, we will establish an HRA for you instead.
-You must notify us that you are ineligible for an HSA by returning the HSA Eligibility Worksheet from your new member materials; the worksheet also is available on our website at www.kp.org/wa/fehb-options.
+If you are not eligible for an HSA, for example you are enrolled in Medicare or are covered on another health plan, we will establish an HRA for you instead.
+You must notify us that you are ineligible for an HSA by returning the HSA Eligibility Worksheet from your new member materials; the worksheet also is available on our website at www.kp.org/feds/wa-options.

-In 2018, we will give you an HRA credit of \$750 per year for a Self Only enrollment and \$1,500 per year for a Self Plus One or Self and Family enrollment (these amounts may be prorated the first year you are enrolled in this HDHP).
+In 2020, we will give you an HRA credit of \$750 per year for a Self Only enrollment and \$1,500 per year for a Self Plus One or Self and Family enrollment (these amounts may be prorated the first year you are enrolled in this HDHP).
 You can use funds in your HRA to help pay your Plan deductible and/or for certain expenses that do not count toward the deductible.